Sleep Checklist

 Consuming caffeine after 2pm can inhibit our ability to fall asleep, stay asleep and lead to long term sleep deprivation.
 When I need extra energy after 2 pm, I try taking a 20 minute nap or practice energy promoting breathwork.
 Alcohol is deceiving.
 It can create a sense of drowsiness but actually impacts the brain and can reduce sleep quality.
 Avoiding alcohol for that last couple of hours before bed can be helpful.
 Nicotine is a stimulant and can make sleep more difficult and less restorative.
 Smoking or being in a smoke-filled environment has been shown to contribute to a number of sleep problems, so it is best to avoid nicotine all together.

-Meal Timing Matters.
 Eating too close to bedtime can affect our ability to fall asleep and lead to restless sleep.
 Giving ourselves a few hours to digest before sleeping helps to support quality sleep.
 On the occasions where I am eating a meal closer to bed time, I try to keep it light.
 It is also worth noting that what I eat can have as much of an impact on my sleep as when I eat.
 As I age, my body is less efficient at processing sugar.
 When I consume too much sugar or carbohydrates late in the day, my sleep quality is negatively impacted.

 Reduce Nighttime Artificial Light Exposure